zeitcodes/django-viewclass-mixins/README.md

 ###FilterListMixin
 A mixin to the ListView.
 It will apply filters from the URL querystring to the underlying QuerySet before the list is returned.

+###ModelFormSetMixin
+A mixin to the CreateView and UpdateView.
+It take a list of FormSets and validates and saves them along with the main model.

+###HttpCacheMixin
+A mixin to any View.
+It has methods for setting HTTP cache headers like *Cache-Control*, *Vary*, *ETag*, and *Last-Modified*.